Best Social Media Analytics Tools 2026 Guide

 Best Overall: CampaignSwift

 Purpose-built for agencies and teams managing multiple accounts.
 Unified analytics across all platforms, AI-powered insights, white-label reporting, and client portals.
-Unlimited users at predictable pricing makes it ideal for scaling teams.
+Flat per-plan pricing with no per-user fees makes it ideal for scaling teams.

 Best for Enterprises: Sprinklr

-Comprehensive enterprise platform with deep analytics, governance controls, and global support.
-Best for large organizations with complex needs, dedicated social teams, and enterprise security requirements.
+Comprehensive enterprise platform with cross-platform analytics, competitor tracking, and governance controls.
+Best for large organizations running hundreds of social accounts with multi-region governance and dedicated social teams.

 Best for SMBs: Sprout Social